MAILING LIST︎︎︎

 Christina Simmerer was an Associate Producer for Kunstverein Aughrim in 2022.
 She is a cultural producer currently based in Graz, Austria.
 She was production curator at Grazer Kunstverein for over five years, and was a central part of the team at Club Hybrid, an experimental, practice-based initiative, dedicated to generating discourse around architecture, urban participation, city development and hybridity.
 Situated on the outskirts of Graz, Club Hybrid is an active intervention: during the season it questions the existing conditions of current planning politics and explores and discusses ways in which the current limitations of space can be stretched and reinterpreted - an urban and applied practice of (beautiful) living and producing.

-Spirit Guides: Kunstverein Aughrim is guided by the humour, vision and patience of Moira Brady Averill, Ernst Fischer and Vincent O’Connor.
+Spirit Guides: Kunstverein is guided by the humour, vision and patience of Moira Brady Averill, Ernst Fischer and Vincent O’Connor.